 The Australian Study Requirement is a central component of the Subclass 485 Temporary Graduate visa.
 Determining satisfaction of said requirement is not always simple, particularly where it is attempted to be satisfied by completion of multiple courses.

-Facts: The applicant concurrently studied and completed a Master of Business Administration (MBA) and a Master of Professional Accounting (MPA) between July 2016 and March 2018 at Holmes Institute.
+The applicant concurrently studied and completed a Master of Business Administration (MBA) and a Master of Professional Accounting (MPA) between July 2016 and March 2018 at Holmes Institute.
 The applicant included with his application a letter of completion and an academic transcript for these qualifications, and confirmation of enrollment for the 2 courses.
-The courses were completed in 78 weeks, which was below 92 weeks to constitute the requisite 2 academic years under the Australian Study Requirement.
+The courses were completed in 78 weeks, which was below the 92 weeks required to constitute the requisite 2 academic years under the Australian Study Requirement.

-Department’s Decision: The Department found that the MBA and MPA are each registered on CRICOS for 78 weeks, and as the two (2) qualifications were completed concurrently and not consecutively, they could not be counted more than once.
-The Department thus found that the applicant did not complete the courses as a result of at least 92 weeks of study that was 2 academic years in the regulations.
+The Department found that the MBA and MPA were each registered on CRICOS for 78 weeks, and as the two (2) qualifications were completed concurrently and not consecutively, they could not be counted more than once.
+The Department thus found that the applicant did not complete the courses as a result of at least 92 weeks of study and constituting 2 academic years pursuant to the regulations.